-The financial projections are shown in Fig 7 for planned operating (operations and maintenance) are fixed values and capital expenditure (renewal and upgrade/expansion/new assets) is variable depending on Council's development plans.
+The financial projections are shown in Fig 7 for planned operating (operations and maintenance) and capital expenditure (capital renewal and planned renewal).
+Note that all costs are shown in current 2009/10 dollar values.

 Fig 7 Planned Operating and Capital Expenditure